 Track 10: Digital Biopharma

-The growing volume, complexity, and variety of new modalities, including next-generation antibodies, advances in cell and gene therapy, and vaccines, as well as the need to integrate data management across discovery and into development, has resulted
+The continued growth in volume, complexity, and variety of new modalities, including next-generation antibodies, cell and gene therapies, and vaccines, as well as the need to integrate data management and collaboration across discovery and into development

-manage, model, and analyze data is a critical foundation for success.
-The Digital Biopharma track explores the latest advances in data management and analytics used to increase process efficiency and quality and to identify the
+requires a digital infrastructure effectively collect, manage, model, and analyze data.
+The Digital Biopharma track explores the latest advances in data management and analytics used to increase process efficiency and quality and